 In the following years, I kept publishing more infographics.
 I continuously improved the quality.
 But, the results kept declining, because everyone had seen the trend and started publishing infographics.

 Suppose you’re a webmaster and receive an email from a blogger who wants to publish a shiny infographic on your site.
 The first few times, you might feel excited and even privileged, because someone else is giving you an elegant graphic to publish for free.

-Eventually, though, the novelty factor will wear off and you’ll realize that infographics are just another heavily used link-building tactic.
+Eventually, though, the novelty factor will wear off, as it does for the inventions of all first movers, and you’ll realize that infographics are just another heavily used link-building tactic.

 And, this is what has happened:

 Infographics became commonplace for webmasters.
 Their consumption by readers has also decreased over time.

 The Google Trends chart below shows how the search engine rankings for the term “infographic” started rising in May 2010.
 Then, they peaked at around October 2013 and have been falling ever since.

 Infographics are still a lesser used strategy in niches and business models other than marketing.
 So, you can give them a shot and compare the results with your usual blog posts.